This page is an automated translation of /nl/naturalfood.html and has not been reviewed yet.

 - A horse that receives concentrate has a higher risk of stomach ulcers.
 Stomach ulcers are caused by the stomach producing more acid, something the stomach will do when the pH is too high.
 After a meal of hay, the acidity (pH) in the food mash drops more than after a meal of concentrates.

 - Concentrated food contains many components that are not on the bag.
-For example, the pressed and expanded chunks are particularly susceptible to mold, which is why fungicides are added. * If you don't believe this: Crush some seeds, boil them If necessary, put them in a paper bag and store in a damp stable.
+For example, the pressed and expanded chunks are particularly susceptible to mold and therefore fungicides are added.
+If you don't believe this: Crush some seeds, possibly boil them, put them in a paper bag and store in a damp stable.
 How long does it take for the content to be moldy?
-You will be surprised ... *
+You will be surprised ...

 Also ask the manufacturer for a list of E numbers that are in the concentrate.
 This will also surprise you ...

 - The manufacturer will deny it, but concentrates are made from "waste" from the food industry.
 Cheap raw materials are often used, residual products from other industries.
 For example, oil is extracted from soybeans, the "waste" that remains is used for the animal feed industry ...
 The same applies to linseed expeller.
-This does not necessarily have to be a drawback, but these residual products are particularly rich in protein.
-Actually, there is nothing in it that your horse * needs *.
+This in itself does not have to be a drawback, but these residual products are particularly rich in protein.
+Actually, there is nothing in it that your horse needs.

 - The raw materials for concentrates contain a lot of protein.
 For the manufacturer it is very cumbersome to remove the excess protein, so they just leave it that way.
 By not stating the actual content on the bag, but the "minimum guaranteed composition", they avoid difficult questions.

-Many people fear that their horse will become deficient, a fear that is further fueled by the manufacturers of the wide range of nutritional supplements and power feeds, and mixing anything and everything with the food.
+Many people are afraid that their horse will become deficient, a fear that is further fueled by the manufacturers of the wide range of nutritional supplements and power feeds, and mixing anything and everything with the food.
 But do all those additives, vitamins and the like make sense?

-We received an email from a horse owner, she told her to give supplement X from her vet to her (laminitis!)
+We got an email from a horse owner, she told us to give supplement X from her vet to her (laminitis!)
 Horse.
 She wanted to know what we thought about it.
-The first sight on the site in question was promising: * "X is a complementary feed for horses, composed of all necessary vitamins, minerals and amino acids, which work together and enhance each other's effect." *
+The first sight on the site in question was promising: "X is a complementary feed for horses, composed of all necessary vitamins, minerals and amino acids, which work together and reinforce each other's effect."

-Of course we will not rely on the sales pitch, but we will look further:
+Of course we do not rely on the sales pitch, but we look further: